francoispqt/lists/README.md

 fmt.Println(result) // 8
 ```
 ### ReduceAsync
-Reduce method applies a go routinge against an accumulator and each element in the slice (from left to right) to reduce it to a single value of any type.
+ReduceAsync method applies a go routine against an accumulator and each element in the map to reduce it to a single value of any type.
 The accumulator is a *lists.AsyncAggregator, it is a pointer to a stuct containing two chan :
 ```go
 type AsyncAggregator struct {